JoeyyScott/general-gielinor-game/TESTING.md

     + Running my quiz after this change produced no errors and everything functioned as expected.

 + **Clearing a form of data** - When I was adding my suggest a question feature with emailJS, upon submitting the form when I would open it up again the original information would remain.
 I knew I could use a reset button but did not want to include this as it would impede on the user's experience.
-    + Upon looking around I managed to find [this post](https://www.tutorialspoint.com/How-to-reset-or-clear-a-form-using-JavaScript) which contained information about the ```.reset()``` methdo which effectively mimics what a reset button would do.
+    + Upon looking around I managed to find [this post](https://www.tutorialspoint.com/How-to-reset-or-clear-a-form-using-JavaScript) which contained information about the ```.reset()``` method which effectively mimics what a reset button would do.
     + I added this into my code within suggestions.js and after a few tests of the suggest a question modal I determined that everything was functioning as intended.

 + **Looping Music** - I originally noticed this bug by pure accident as I opened my site and went back to my code.
 After 5 minutes or so I noticed the music had stopped.
 At this point I had the music auto playing on page load before I discovered Google Chrome disables autoplay and thus made a button to toggle the music.